tr3sp4ss3rexe/Helix-C2/README.md

 * Download a compiled and self-signed binary here: https://github.com/tr3sp4ss3rexe/Helix-C2/releases
 * Or compile the code yourself in MS Visual Studio: https://github.com/tr3sp4ss3rexe/Helix-C2/tree/main/windows-gui-client

+Note: If you are using the compiled version, do not forget to download the ICON file from windows-gui-client, so that you can see the app running in the tray when background function is used.

 ### License

 * https://github.com/tr3sp4ss3rexe/Helix-C2?tab=GPL-3.0-1-ov-file